manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 #### The Problem

-As MakerDAO and its Core Units grow, the need to connect with professionals in the Blockchain industry is becoming a critical matter and requires both urgent attention and a long term strategy.
+As MakerDAO and its Core Units grow, the need to connect with professionals in the Blockchain industry is becoming a critical matter and requires both urgent attention and a long-term strategy.

 Until now, Core Units have been growing by employing their own resources and personal network to locate the required talent.
 This strategy, however, is limited as MakerDAO scales up.

-Observing the upcoming challenges for Maker in growth and adoption - and the struggle to find talent within such a small niche - the lack of a recruitment strategy can compromise the success of MakerDAO.
+Observing the upcoming challenges for Maker in growth and adoption —and the struggle to find talent within such a small niche— the lack of a recruitment strategy can compromise the success of MakerDAO.

-We believe that a long term solution to this problem is to be found in developing and maintaining an active pool of Blockchain professionals, who shall be enthusiastic about the Maker spirit and projects, so we may accelerate and facilitate their onboarding process when needed.
+We believe that a long-term solution to this problem is to be found in developing and maintaining an active pool of Blockchain professionals, who shall be enthusiastic about the Maker spirit and projects, so we may accelerate and facilitate their onboarding process when needed.

 ### Core Unit Name